-This story is familiar to any Haley Mills or even early Lindsey Lohan fan, since it was made into the movie the Parent Trap.
+These German Children’s books in German and English are familiar to any Haley Mills or even early Lindsey Lohan fan, since it was made into the movie the Parent Trap.
 Two twin girls who are separated at birth meet each other at a Summer Camp, and decide to make a switch.
 Rude Lisa goes “home” to Munich to meet her Mother… while shy and respectful Lottie takes Lisa’s place in Vienna.
 Naturally, it’s very confusing, and a bit silly for everyone.
-Erich Kästner published the original story in 1949, and since then it has been made into a movie around 20 times around the world.
+Erich Kästner published the original story in 1949, and since then it has been made into a movie 20 times around the world.
 Who among us hasn’t wondered about a secret twin that might be out there somewhere… just waiting to be a new best friend.

 Emil Und Die Detektive/ Emil and the Detectives

 Another book by Erich Kästner was one of the first German children’s books to describe the contemporary world, Berlin, complete with rough characters... and most surprisingly, to avoid obvious “moralizing”.
 Emil is tasked with bringing money to his Oma by train.
 On the way, the money is taken, and Emil ends up in the wrong part of the city.
 With the help of a boy named Gustav, and some other kids who call themselves “the Detectives”, Emil is able to re-claim his mother’s money.
 There is a sequel, called Emil and the Three Twins which is not as well known.
 While the first Emil book was considered harmless, sadly, his other pre-WWII books were banned, and subject to Nazi censorship and burning.
 Luckily, today all of the books are easy to get.